Complete Characterizations of Well-Posedness in Parametric Composite Optimization: Characterizations of Lipschitzian Stability for KKT Systems

 is single-valued and Lipschitz continuous with modulus $\kappa$ on some neighborhood of the origin with $M_{\gamma}(0)=\{\bar{x}\}$.
 Over the years, this property has been largely studied and applied in variational analysis and optimization; see, e.g., the recent book \cite{Mordukhovich2024} for major achievements in this direction.
-The following observation tells us that the tilt stability of a local minimizer $\bar x$ for a parabolically regular function $\varphi$ yields the {\em second-order subdifferential condition} \eqref{second-order-subdifferential-condition-single-dual} when the corresponding multiplier sets around $\bar{x}$ are singletons. \begin{lemma} Let $(\bar{x},\bar{u})$ solve the KKT system \eqref{eq:kkt-perturbed-cop} with $(a,b)=(0,0)$.
+The following observation tells us that the tilt stability of a local minimizer $\bar x$ for a parabolically regular function $\varphi$ yields the {\em second-order subdifferential condition} \eqref{second-order-subdifferential-condition-single-dual} when the corresponding multiplier sets around $\bar{x}$ are singletons. \begin{lemma} Let $\bar{x}$ be a local minimizer of problem \eqref{comp-prob} with $\bar{u}\in\Lambda(\bar{x},0,0)$ being a corresponding Lagrange multiplier.
 Suppose that RCQ \eqref{RCQ} holds at $\bar{x}$, that $g$ satisfies {\rm (A1)} at $F(\bar{x})$, and that there exist neighborhoods $\mathcal{U}$ of $\bar{x}$ and $\mathcal{V}$ of the origin such that $\Lambda(x,a,0)$ is a singleton for $x\in\mathcal{U}$, $a\in\mathcal{V}$, and $(x,u)\in S_{\operatorname{KKT}}(a,0)$.
-If $\bar{x}$ is a tilt-stable local minimizer of $\varphi$ with modulus $\kappa>0$, then we have
+If $\bar{x}$ is a tilt-stable local minimizer of $\varphi$ with modulus $\kappa>0$, then we have the second-order condition

 \end{lemma} \begin{proof} Arguing by contradiction, suppose that there exists $0\neq d\in\mathcal{R}^{n}$ with $\nabla F(\bar{x})d\in\operatorname{dom}D^{*}(\partial g)(F(\bar{x}),\bar{u})$ such that \eqref{second-order-subdifferential-condition-single-dual} fails, i.e.,